frc3197/HexLib/README.md

 # HexLib

+New: This library is actually useless now that SDS released their own with near identical helper classes.
+Jokes on us, their implementation actually works.
+Until further notice, this project is shelved

 WIP Library for FRC
 The aim of this is to reduce the work on CODING Swerve and to get straight to tuning For the SDS MK3 Modules with support for: